Electra (ECA) Price Reaches $0.0001 on Top Exchanges

-Electra (CURRENCY:ECA) traded 18.7% lower against the U.S. dollar during the 24-hour period ending at 17:00 PM E.T. on February 23rd.
-Electra has a total market capitalization of $3.80 million and $6,874.00 worth of Electra was traded on exchanges in the last 24 hours.
-One Electra coin can now be purchased for approximately $0.0001 or 0.00000001 BTC on exchanges including Fatbtc, CoinBene, CoinFalcon and Cryptohub.
-In the last seven days, Electra has traded down 0.2% against the U.S. dollar.
+Electra (CURRENCY:ECA) traded down 10.6% against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on February 26th.
+Over the last week, Electra has traded down 4.1% against the U.S. dollar.
+One Electra coin can now be purchased for about $0.0001 or 0.00000002 BTC on popular cryptocurrency exchanges including CoinBene, CoinFalcon, Cryptohub and Novaexchange.
+Electra has a market cap of $3.93 million and approximately $2,667.00 worth of Electra was traded on exchanges in the last 24 hours.

 - VIP Tokens (VIP) traded flat against the dollar and now trades at $0.0006 or 0.00000007 BTC.